jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    The filename of the certificate authority that client certificates will be verified against.

-.. ts:cv:: CONFIG proxy.config.ssl.server.ticket_key.filename STRING ssl_ticket.key
+.. ts:cv:: CONFIG proxy.config.ssl.server.ticket_key.filename STRING NULL

    The filename of the default and global ticket key for SSL sessions.
 The location is relative to the :ts:cv:`proxy.config.ssl.server.cert.path` directory.
 One way to generate this would be to run ``head -c48 /dev/urandom | openssl enc -base64 | head -c48 > file.ticket``.
 Also note that OpenSSL session tickets are sensitive to the version of the ca-certificates.
+Once the file is changed with new tickets, use :option:`traffic_ctl config reload` to begin using them.

-.. ts:cv:: CONFIG proxy.config.ssl.servername.filename STRING ssl_server_name.yaml
+.. ts:cv:: CONFIG proxy.config.ssl.servername.filename STRING sni.yaml
+   :deprecated:

-   The filename of the :file:`ssl_server_name.yaml` configuration file.
-If relative, it is relative to the configuration directory (ts:cv:`proxy.config.config_dir`).
+   The filename of the :file:`sni.yaml` configuration file.
+   If relative, it is relative to the configuration directory.

 .. ts:cv:: CONFIG proxy.config.ssl.max_record_size INT 0